 In Cloud Application Manager, you can deploy a RabbitMQ Docker container out of a box.

 RabbitMQ, as you may already know, is an open source message queuing system based on the AMQP standard.
 RabbitMQ allows application components and services to talk to each other over a variety of protocols.
-As we shared before, you can configure RabbitMQ as a cluster or as a federation to queue and route messages.
+You may also be aware that you can configure RabbitMQ as a cluster or as a federation to queue and route messages.

 In this post, I’m going to show you how I define and deploy a RabbitMQ Docker container using Cloud Application Manager.